Myrmex/overview/cadmus/dev/concepts/thesauri.md

 ## Requirements

+To deal with thesauri, you will need:

 - rudimentary knowledge of [JSON](https://www.json.org/json-en.html).
 - a code editor like [VSCode](https://code.visualstudio.com/download), or an online JSON editor like [JSON editor online](https://jsoneditoronline.org).

+💡 Also, there are some **tools** you can use:

+- [Cadmus command line tool](https://github.com/vedph/cadmus_tool): this tool has functions to variously import thesauri into an existing database with different modes (replacing, patching, or synching), and from different formats (JSON, CSV, XLSX, XLS).
->💡 [Online Tools](https://cadmus.fusi-soft.com/#/profile): the Cadmus presentation website has some visual editing tools to help you work with thesauri.
+- [online tools](https://cadmus.fusi-soft.com/#/profile): the Cadmus presentation website has some visual editing tools to help you work with thesauri.

 ## Overview